AbdelrahmanAboegela/Depi-Graduation-Project/Pipeline/README.md

 5.Open pipeline.ipynb to run the pipeline.

 - Usage

+Running the Streamlit App
+To run the Streamlit application for stress classification, use the following command: streamlit run app.py

+Streamlit App Description
+The app allows users to classify stress levels based on 79 numeric features.
+Users can select their gender and input the required features.
+The code snippet in app.py

 Execute the cells in pipeline.ipynb sequentially.
 Adjust parameters as needed for your specific analysis.
 Review the generated outputs for insights.